A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Conclusion and Discussion

-Finally, an interesting open question is to provide perturbation results for other algorithms, such as (quasi-)Newton-Grassmann method \cite{elden2009newton,savas2010quasi}, geometric Newton method \cite{ishteva2009differential}, Riemannian trust region scheme \cite{ishteva2011best} since sometimes Riemannian trust region scheme and/or Newton-type methods can take much fewer iterations than HOOI to converge.
+Finally, it is an interesting future work is to provide perturbation results for other algorithms, such as (quasi)Newton-Grassmann method \cite{elden2009newton,savas2010quasi}, geometric Newton method \cite{ishteva2009differential}, Riemannian trust region scheme \cite{ishteva2011best} since sometimes Riemannian trust region scheme and/or Newton-type methods can take much fewer iterations than HOOI to converge.
 Also in the paper, we mainly focus on Tucker format of tensor decomposition.
-Although it has many advantages, it has the drawback that in ultra high-order tensor problems, the storage cost of the core tensor in Tucker format scales exponentially with respect to the tensor order and it is more desirable to consider other low-rank tensor approximation methods than Tucker, such as Hierarchical Tucker decomposition \cite{ballani2013projection,grasedyck2010hierarchical, hackbusch2009new}, and Tensor Train decomposition \cite{oseledets2011tensor, oseledets2009breaking}.
-It is interesting to develop the perturbation bounds for algorithms on Hierarchical Tucker or Tensor Train tensor decomposition.
+Although it has many advantages, it has the drawback that in ultra high-order tensor problems, the storage cost of the core tensor in Tucker format scales exponentially w.r.t. the tensor order and it is more desirable to consider other low-rank tensor approximation methods than Tucker, such as Hierarchical Tucker (HT) decomposition \cite{ballani2013projection,grasedyck2010hierarchical, hackbusch2009new}, and Tensor Train (TT) decomposition \cite{oseledets2011tensor, oseledets2009breaking}.
+It is interesting to study perturbation analysis for algorithms of computing HT or TT tensor decomposition.